adityavs14/Hierarchical-MARL/README.md

 ## Requirements
 Install the 'CybORG' environment provided in [this repository](https://github.com/cage-challenge/cage-challenge-4).
-This can be done by cloning the repository and then running the following
+Create a virtual environment using `venv` or `conda`.
+Once the repository is cloned run the following:
 ```
-conda create -n cyborg python=3.9
-conda activate cyborg
 pip install -r Requirements.txt
 pip install -e .
 ```